-If you’ve dipped your toes in the vast oceans of the vape juice scene, you know there are as many options for mods as there are flavors of juices.
+There are probably as many options for mods as there are flavors of juices.
 The options open up even wider and become more vast as you consider that there are also options to 3D print your own at home!

 Some high end 3D printed mods can cost hundreds of dollars due to the care and time it can take to design and craft a beautiful, working product in short-run production.
-Fortunately, there are ways (as illustrated in the displayed video) that show you how to make a DIY printed vape mod for less than $15!
-Check out the video and download the printable file to make and/or customize your own mod from the comfort of your own home.
+Fortunately, there are ways (as illustrated in the displayed video) that show you how to make a DIY printed mod for less than $15!
+Check out the video and download the printable file if you have a 3D printer to make and/or customize your own DIY from the comfort of your own home.
 You could adapt it to make it your own or just start from scratch by doing a few quick measurements of the electronics once you get them.

-The pictured Squonk Mech Mod case can be purchased for just $2.12 and printed right at home for the cost of your time, electricity, and a small amount of plastic filament for the printer.
+The file for the pictured Squonk Mech Mod case can be purchased for just $2.12 and printed at will.
+The only additional costs are your time, electricity, and a small amount of plastic filament for the printer.
 After that you just need to purchase the electronics, which should end up being way cheaper than buying a custom mod outright.
 There are also many DIY guides for mods available on the internet if you’re up the challenge!

 RFLDFTHRS Cobalt Rechargeable Temperature Gauge